 - There, you will see the option “My Accountant”.
 Just tap on it.

-- Choose the 6th option that is “General Ledger”.
+- Choose the 6th option which is “General Ledger”.

 - Select the date of your transaction range and select between Accrual or Cash basis.